 Coral Reef Restaurant typically has at least one ice cream-centered dessert on their menu.
 It’s nothing spectacular, but still gets the job done if you’re in the mood for ice cream.

-Now a Starbucks location, Fountain View used to be Future World’s primary ice cream stop.
+Fountain View used to be Future World’s primary ice cream stop turned Starbucks and is currently under construction.
+In place of it, Starbucks is being served at a stand on the righthand entrance to World Showcase.
 Unless you consider a frozen coffee drink “ice cream”, you can’t really satisfy your frozen dessert craving here anymore.